Data Model

 Generalities

-In the data model, Specimens refer to tissues or materials collected to conduct Diagnostics (see Diagnostics).
+In the data model, Specimens refer to tissues collected to conduct Diagnostics (see Diagnostics).

 Specimens originate from the following:

-Sampled Source Records (i.e., an oral swab from an individual animal; the Specimens within the green boxes in the figure below).
-These Specimens may consist of either a single type of tissue (e.g., blood) or multiple tissue types (e.g., blood and saliva) from the same Source Record.
+Sampled Group and Animal Source Records (i.e., an oral swab from an individual animal).
+These Specimens may consist of either a single type of tissue (e.g., blood) or multiple tissue types (e.g., mixed blood and saliva) from the same Source Record.

-A Diagnostic Product created by running a Diagnostic on a Specimen that can be used in further Diagnostics (i.e., cDNA created from RNA in a sample; the Specimens within the pink boxes in the figure below)
+A Diagnostic Product created by running a Diagnostic on a Specimen that can be used in further Diagnostics (i.e., cDNA created from RNA in a sample)

 Other Specimens (Pooled Specimen).
-For example, different Specimens from the same or multiple Source Records are mixed (grey boxes in figure below) with Diagnostic Products
+For example, different Specimens from the same or multiple Source Records are mixed (grey boxes in figure below) with Diagnostic Products.
+In HAWK, a pooled specimen is built from existing Specimens records.

 Key attributes of a Specimen include: